Prussian blue: History

-To date, the Entombment of Christ, dated 1709 by Pieter van der Werff (Picture Gallery, Sanssouci, Potsdam) is the oldest known painting where Prussian blue was used.
+The Entombment of Christ, dated 1709 by Pieter van der Werff (Picture Gallery, Sanssouci, Potsdam) is the oldest known painting where Prussian blue was used.
 Around 1710, painters at the Prussian court were already using the pigment.
 At around the same time, Prussian blue arrived in Paris, where Antoine Watteau and later his successors Nicolas Lancret and Jean-Baptiste Pater used it in their paintings.
 François Boucher used the pigment extensively for both blues and greens.
+The pigment was prominently used by the Japanese artist Katushika Hokusai in his woodblock print series Thirty-six Views of Mount Fuji, including the celebrated print The Great Wave off Kanagawa (c.1831).

 In 1731, Georg Ernst Stahl published an account of the first synthesis of Prussian blue.
 The story involves not only Diesbach, but also Johann Konrad Dippel.
 Diesbach was attempting to create a red lake pigment from cochineal, but obtained the blue instead as a result of the contaminated potash he was using.
 He borrowed the potash from Dippel, who had used it to produce his animal oil.
 No other known historical source mentions Dippel in this context.
 It is, therefore, difficult to judge the reliability of this story today.
 In 1724, the recipe was finally published by John Woodward.

 In 1752, French chemist Pierre J. Macquer made the important step of showing Prussian blue could be reduced to a salt of iron and a new acid, which could be used to reconstitute the dye.
-The new acid, hydrogen cyanide, first isolated from Prussian blue in pure form and characterized in 1782 by Swedish chemist Carl Wilhelm Scheele, was eventually given the name Blausäure (literally "blue acid") because of its derivation from Prussian blue, and in English became known popularly as prussic acid.
+The new acid, hydrogen cyanide, first isolated from Prussian blue in pure form and characterized in 1782 by Swedish chemist Carl Wilhelm Scheele, was eventually given the name Blausäure (literally 'blue acid') because of its derivation from Prussian blue, and in English became known popularly as prussic acid.
 Cyanide, a colorless anion that forms in the process of making Prussian blue, derives its name from the Greek word for dark blue.

 In the late 1800s, Rabbi Gershon Henoch Leiner, the Hasidic Rebbe of Radzin, dyed tzitziyot with Prussian blue made with sepia, believing that this was the true techeiles dye.
 Even though some have questioned its identity as techeiles because of its artificial production, and claimed that had Rabbi Leiner been aware of this he would have retracted his position that his dye was techeiles, others have disputed this and claimed that Rabbi Leiner would not have retracted.